lyadhcoder/Hacktoberfest-2020/README.md

 # Hacktoberfest-2020

+## Step
+1. Fork this Repo
+2. Write a program you found interesting
+3. Commit the changes
+4. Open a pull request to [lyadhcoder/Hacktoberfest-2020](https://github.com/lyadhcoder/Hacktoberfest-2020/pulls)
+5. Congrats! 🙂 you just created your first pull request

 ## Event Details
 [Hacktoberfest®](https://hacktoberfest.digitalocean.com/) is open to everyone in our global community.
 Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skill levels are encouraged to complete the challenge.
 - Hacktoberfest is a celebration open to everyone in our global community.